Birthmark removal

 The term mole (nevus) refers to all types of benign skin growths.
 A birthmark can be brown in colour (hence known as a mole) or consist of red cells from blood vessels or yellow sebaceous gland cells.
 Moles are usually harmless, but can develop into a skin cancer.
 Checking moles is recommended once a year.
 An early diagnosis and subsequent therapy significantly increases your chance of a complete cure.

-Birthmark removal in Vienna
+Birthmark removal Vienna

-In our practice in 1180 Vienna, both the necessary preventive examinations (skin cancer screening) and the desired removal of moles for medical or aesthetic reasons can be carried out professionally and with the most modern techniques.
-If a birthmark cannot be clearly identified as benign, it should be removed and histologically examined as a precaution.
+In our dermatological practice in 1180 ViennaIn our clinic, both the necessary preventive examinations (skin cancer screening) and the desired removal of moles for medical or aesthetic reasons can be carried out professionally and using the latest techniques.
+If a mole cannot be clearly identified as benign, it should be removed and histologically examined as a precaution.

 Regular birthmark check as skin cancer prevention: